run-ai/docs/docs/admin/runai-setup/cluster-setup/cli-admin-install.md

 # Install the Run:AI Administrator Command-line Interface

 The Run:AI Administrator Command-line Interface (Administrator CLI) allows performing administrative tasks on the Run:AI Cluster.
-The tool is currently in beta.

 The instructions below will guide you through the process of installing the Administrator CLI.